timbertson/passe/README.md

 Nope.
 If you use the command-line tool, it'll be stored as a plain file.
 If you use your browser, it's saved in local storage (unless you use the "incognito" checkbox).
-You should make your hints as obtuse as possible; assume they could someday be read by someone else.
+If you use notes to remind you _which_ master password you've used for a given site, you should make these as obtuse as possible; assume they could someday be read by someone else.

 ### Do I need to be online?